paldhous/ucb/2019/dataviz/md/class13.md

 These packages take instructions in R code, and write the JavaScript and HTML necessary to make charts using popular JavaScript visualization libraries.
 They also allow you to easily export the charts that you create in R as responsively designed web pages, which can be embedded in other projects through simple [**iframes**](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).

 This means you can work in a single environment to both process data and make online charts.
-Maintaining a simple, streamlined workflow makes it easier to produce graphics quickly on news deadlines.
+Maintaining a simple, streamlined workflow makes it easy to produce graphics quickly on news deadlines.

 ### The data we will use